outreachy/website/docs/onboarding-coordinator-flow.md

   - [ ] Coordinators should get periodic email reminders if they have Saved but not Submitted a community

 - [ ] [Page] Community status or call for volunteers and mentors
-  - [ ] Community is not participating in the current round:
+  - [x] Community is not participating in the current round:
     - [ ] Notify me when this community signs up
     - [ ] Sign up to be a community coordinator
   - [ ] Community is participating in the current round:
-    - [ ] Community status: (waiting on funding, coordinators are, etc...)
+    - [x] Community status: (waiting on funding, coordinators are, etc...)
     - [ ] Propose a new project -> login -> mentor/project sign-up
-    - [ ] Lists any submitted and approved projects (submitted only visible to coordinator)
+    - [x] Lists any submitted and approved projects
     - [ ] 'Apply to co-mentor this project' -> login -> mentor sign-up
     - [ ] Project status:
       - [ ] Waiting on coordinator approval